kalekundert/wellmap/README.rst

   .. note::
       All paths specified in this section can either be absolute (if they begin with a '/') or relative (if they don't).
-Relative paths are considered relative to the path to the TOML file itself, regardless of what the current working directory is.
+Relative paths are considered relative to the directory containing the TOML file itself, regardless of what the current working directory is.

   ``path``
     The path to the file containing the actual data for this layout.
 The